 Mean score of companies in the Poultry Farms industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, MHP SE reported total carbon emissions of approximately 1,193,600,000 kg CO2e, with emissions distributed across various scopes: 1,193,600,000 kg CO2e for Scope 1, 83,300,000 kg CO2e for Scope 2 (market-based), and 773,800,000 kg CO2e for Scope 3.
+In 2022, MHP SE reported total carbon emissions of approximately 1,193,600,000 kg CO2e, comprising 1,193,600,000 kg CO2e from Scope 1, 83,300,000 kg CO2e from Scope 2 (market-based), and 773,800,000 kg CO2e from Scope 3 emissions.
 The Scope 3 emissions included significant contributions from purchased goods and services (414,200,000 kg CO2e) and upstream transportation and distribution (16,400,000 kg CO2e).
-In 2021, the company recorded total emissions of about 1,025,900,000 kg CO2e for Scope 1, 102,000,000 kg CO2e for Scope 2 (market-based), and 1,005,800,000 kg CO2e for Scope 3.
-This indicates a notable increase in emissions from 2021 to 2022, particularly in Scope 3.
+In comparison, the 2021 emissions data indicated a total of about 1,025,900,000 kg CO2e for Scope 1, 102,000,000 kg CO2e for Scope 2 (market-based), and 1,005,800,000 kg CO2e for Scope 3.
+This reflects a notable increase in emissions across all scopes from 2021 to 2022.
 MHP SE has committed to the Science-Based Targets initiative (SBTi) through its Poltavsky Vegetable Oil Extraction Plant, aiming to establish greenhouse gas (GHG) emission reduction targets for both Scope 1 and Scope 2 by 2025.
-This initiative marks a significant step as it positions MHP SE as the first company in the Ukrainian food industry to join this global effort, leveraging its capacity for green electricity production from biomass.
-Overall, MHP SE's emissions data reflects a complex landscape of carbon outputs, with ongoing commitments to reduce its environmental impact through strategic initiatives and adherence to industry standards.
+This initiative marks a significant step as MHP SE becomes the first company in the Ukrainian food industry to join this global effort, leveraging its capacity for green electricity production from biomass.
+Overall, MHP SE's emissions data and climate commitments highlight its ongoing efforts to address carbon emissions while setting ambitious targets for future reductions.

 Access structured emissions data, company-specific emission factors, and source documents